malva-ot/nomo/nomo-id-structures.md

 #### 1.2.4 Semantic (Identifiers)

-Nomo is after all a standard for identifiers, and two semantic structures are defined for use directly as identifiers:
+Two semantic structures are defined for use directly as identifiers:

   - [**name**](#4-name) - A simple sequence of zero or more strings
   - [**qualified resource name**](#10-qualified-resource-name) - A composition of names and values that constitutes a complete identifier